Energean hires Halliburton to gauge carbon storage potential in Prinos area

 In pursuit of a project at the core of its net-zero roadmap, London-listed E&P company Energean has selected Halliburton, a U.S. oilfield services provider, for a subsurface study to evaluate the carbon capture and storage (CCS) potential of a basin in Greece.

-Halliburton revealed on Wednesday that Energean awarded it a study to assess the carbon storage potential of the Prinos basin in Greece, explaining that its CCUS experts will collaborate with the London-listed E&P player to evaluate the area’s carbon dioxide (CO2) storage complex.
+Halliburton revealed on Wednesday that it was awarded a study to assess the carbon storage potential of the Prinos basin in Greece by Energean.
+The firm’s CCUS experts will collaborate with the London-listed E&P player to evaluate the area’s carbon dioxide (CO2) storage complex.

 Martin White, vice president of Halliburton Europe, Eurasia and Sub-Saharan Africa, remarked: “This project will be the first end-to-end CCS subsurface evaluation collaboration between an operator and energy services provider in Europe, and we look forward to supporting Energean’s energy transition journey.”